ra4king/LWJGL-OpenGL-Tutorials/README.md

 Under each section you can find another README file that gives more detail, and finally some of the samples themselves may have their own README.

-* **arcsynthesis:** The excellent C tutorials from "Learning Modern 3d Graphics Programming" at [arcsynthesis.org](http://arcsynthesis.org/gltut)
+* **arcsynthesis:** Java ports of the excellent C tutorials from "Learning Modern 3d Graphics Programming" at [arcsynthesis.org](http://arcsynthesis.org/gltut)